lukensmall/pkg_ping/README.md

 -vvv (an additional -v) will also show ftp call output to mirrors; which includes a progress bar.
      The progress bar could be interesting if you are on dial-up.
 Is that still a thing?

 -vvvv (an additional -v) will also show dns lookup output if -d is not used.
+It will temporarily print a * with less -v's to indicate dns caching.

 -V will stop all output except error messages.
 It overrides all -v instances.
    It's useful I suppose, if run from a script or daemon as root so that it writes the result to file.